Boeing takes 'good step' with CEO ouster, but recovery could be years away: analysts | CBC News

 737 Max grounded in March

-The company has announced that in January it will suspend production of the 737 Max which was grounded worldwide back in March after the second of two crashes, killing a combined total of 346 people.
+The company has announced that in January it will suspend production of the 737 Max, which was grounded worldwide back in March after the second of two crashes that killed a combined total of 346 people.

 Investigators said that in both crashes a faulty sensor caused the aircraft's MCAS system to push the nose of the plane down and pilots were unable to regain control.